What is a collapsed disc?

-- Herniated discs – A herniated disc occurs when the jelly-like center of a disc (the nucleus pulposus) extrudes through a tear in the disc’s tough exterior (the annulus fibrosus).
-If a considerable portion of the nucleus pulposus seeps into the spinal canal, causing loss of disc height.
+- Herniated discs.
+A herniated disc occurs when the gel-like center of a disc presses through a tear in the disc’s tough exterior.
+If a considerable portion of the inner fluid pushes into the spinal canal, a loss of disc height can occur.

 Treatments for a collapsed disc